johnobriendev/tremendoClient/README.md

 ## Usage
 Tremendo offers the following key features:

-- Create and manage Kanban boards and Todo Lists
+- Create Projects and invite other users to collaborate on them.
+- Choose between Kanban Boards, Weekly Planners, or blank templates to start your project.
+- Add lists to your project and choose the color of your list for easy organization.
-- Drag and drop cards between Lists
+- Add cards to each list and drag and drop cards between lists for project organization.
-- Edit List and Card names
+- Add descriptions to each card to add further details about a task.
-- Add descriptions and comments to Cards
+- Add comments to each card to allow communication between team members.
+- Customizable interface including light and dark modes, and a variety of background images.

 ## Technologies Used